aleynaalemdar/SweetvilleDelights/README.md

 # How to Play:

-Look at Your Sample Cake: You'll have a wide variety of flavors and styles to pick from.
+Look at Your Sample Cake: You'll have a wide variety of flavors and styles to pick from.🍫🎂

 Decorate Your Cake: Now, it's time to let your creativity shine.
 Use the in-game tools to decorate your cake with frosting, toppings and more.

 # Why Sweetville Delights?
 Sweetville Delights is not just a game; it's a delightful journey into the art of cake-making.
 Indulge your senses and create the cakes of your dreams in Sweetville Delights.
 It's time to let your imagination run wild.
-Get ready to  satisfy your sweet tooth in Sweetville Delights!
+Get ready to  satisfy your sweet tooth in Sweetville Delights! 🥳

 ## PLAY
 You can play the game from here =>